The Latest Scoop About Awnings

 Outdoor shading strategies are vital to the energy efficiency of your home.
-In fact, a recent California Energy Commission study has proven that shading your home with wide overhangs such as patio covers can reduce the temperature indoors by as much as 20° Fahrenheit on a hot day.
-The Energy Commission study verified that Accent Awning’s product line can reduce your home’s heat gain by 77 to 85 percent.
+In fact, a recent California Energy Commission study has proven that shading your home with wide overhangs, such as patio covers can reduce the temperature indoors by as much as 20° Fahrenheit on a hot day.
+The Energy Commission study verified that Accent Awning’s product line could reduce your home’s heat gain by 77 to 85 percent.

 The key to outdoor shade design is to block the sun before it enters your space.
 But with so many options, how do you choose the best strategy to protect your home from the ever-increasing California heat?

 There are many stylish cooling solutions like solar screens, retractable awnings, and patio awning covers.
 However, all the cooling solutions in the world won’t help if you don’t have information about the things that affect the effectiveness of your awnings.

 What can affect the capability of your awnings:

 - The angle of the sun